 David H. Mack, Ph.D.
 President, Chief Executive Officer and Director

-PMV PHARMACEUTICALS, INC. One Research Way

-Princeton, New Jersey 08540
+PMV PHARMACEUTICALS, INC. 1 Research Way Princeton, New Jersey 08540

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS JUNE 8, 2023
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS JUNE 6, 2024

-Time and Date

-10:00 a.m., Eastern, on Thursday, June 8, 2023.

-Place

-www.virtualshareholdermeeting.com/PMVP2023.

-Items of Business

-- To elect three Class III directors, Richard Heyman, Ph.D., David H. Mack, Ph.D. and Laurie Stelzer, to hold office until our 2026 annual meeting of stockholders and until their respective successors are elected and qualified; - To approve, on a non-binding advisory basis, the compensation of our named executive officers: - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; and - To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.

-Adjournment and Postponements

-Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
+JULE 0, 2024 Time and Date 10:00 a.m., Eastern, on Thursday, June 6, 2024.
+Place www.virtualshareholdermeeting.com/PMVP2024.
+Items of Business To elect two Class I directors, Kirsten Flowers and Carol Gallagher, Pharm.D., to hold office until our 2027 annual meeting of stockholders and until their respective successors are elected and qualified; 2.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers; 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024; and 4.
+To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.
+Adjournment and Postponements Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
+Record Date You are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement that may take place only if you were a stockholder as of the close of business on April 8, 2024.
+Availability of Proxy Materials ad Annual Report The Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy statement, notice of annual meeting, form of proxy and our annual report, is first being sent or given on or about April 24, 2024 to all stockholders entitled to vote at the Annual Meeting.

-Record Date

-You are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement that may take place only if you were a stockholder as of the close of business on April 12, 2023.

-Availability of Proxy Materials ad Annual Report

-The Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy statement, notice of annual meeting, form of proxy and our annual report, is first being sent or given on or about April 28, 2023 to all stockholders entitled to vote at the Annual Meeting.

 The proxy materials and our annual report can be accessed by visiting ir.pmvpharma.com.

-Voting

-Your vote is very important.
+Voting Your vote is very important.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read this proxy statement and submit your proxy or voting instructions as soon as possible.
 You may submit your proxy or voting instruction card for the Annual Meeting by completing, signing, dating and returning your proxy or voting instruction card in the pre-addressed envelope provided, or, in most cases, by using the Internet.
-For specific instructions on how to vote your shares, please refer to the section entitled "Proxy Statement Questions and Answers" beginning on page 1 of the accompanying proxy statement and the instructions on the proxy or voting instruction card.
+For specific instructions on how to vote your shares, please refer to the section entitled " Questions and Answers About the Proxy Materials and our Annual Meeting " beginning on page 1 of the accompanying proxy statement and the instructions on the proxy or voting instruction card.
 You can revoke a proxy prior to its exercise at the Annual Meeting by following the instructions in the accompanying proxy statement.